StackStorm-Exchange/exchange-incubator/reviewboard/README.md

 ## Installation

-Then install this pack with: `st2 pack install rbtools`
+Then install this pack with: `st2 pack install reviewboard`

 ## Configuration

-Copy the example configuration in [rbtools.yaml.example](./rbtools.yaml.example) to `/opt/stackstorm/configs/rbtools.yaml` and edit as required.
+Copy the example configuration in [reviewboard.yaml.example](./reviewboard.yaml.example) to `/opt/stackstorm/configs/reviewboard.yaml` and edit as required.

 * ``url`` - URL of the Reviewboard instance (e.g. ``https://codereviews.example.tld``)
 * ``poll_interval`` - Polling interval - default 30s